DanielChuDC/ibm-licensing-operator/README.md

 |---|---|---|---|---|
 |1.0.0| 03/2020|AMD64|[OpenShift Container Platform](https://www.openshift.com/) 4.2 or higher,<br></br>Kubernetes 1.11.3 or higher|First release |

-## IBM Documentation
+## Documentation

-For IBM CP doc
 For installation and configuration, see [IBM Knowledge Center link].
-To install separately see below to use License Service not a part of CP.
+To install the service independently from the IBM Cloud Paks see the installation section.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->